Alazar54/Real-estate-web-project-/README.md

 ## 📋 Project Overview

-**Afroswiden Real Estate Management System** is a comprehensive web-based platform that facilitates property listing, searching, reservation, payment, and management.
+**This Real Estate Management System** is a comprehensive web-based platform that facilitates property listing, searching, reservation, payment, and management.

 This project was developed as a **Senior Year Capstone Project** in collaboration with **Afro-Sweden Real Estate**, a real company based in Addis Ababa, Ethiopia.
 The system was designed specifically with their actual business requirements and operational workflows in mind.